gitphill/ldap-alpine/README.md

 ### Run container

-Performs a build then runs container:
+To perform a build then run a container:

 ```
 make run